flip-flop-foundry/talos-kms-sever/README.md

     * Stores the encrypted lvm key, nonce, node UUID and IP address in a local json file
     * Returns the nonce and the AES-256-GCM key to the Talos node in the response
 4. The Talos node receives the response, stores the nonce and AES-256-GCM key locally
+5. The Talos node encrypts the disk using the lvm key, and "forgets" the key
 5. When needed, the talos node sends an "unseal" request to the KMS server with its node UUID, AES-256-GCM key and nonce
 6. The KMS server:
     * Looks up the encrypted lvm key in the local json file using the nonce
-    * Configures GCM to use the node UUID and IP address as AAD
+    * Configures GCM to use the node UUID and and the request IP address as AAD
     * Decrypts the lvm key using AES-256-GCM with the provided key, nonce and AAD
         * If the lvm key or nonce is invalid, decryption will fail
-        * If the connecting IP address does not match the stored IP address, decryption will fail
+        * If the connecting IP address does not match the original connecting IP address, decryption will fail
-        * If the node UUID does not match the stored node UUID, decryption will fail
+        * If the node UUID does not match the original connecting node UUID, decryption will fail
-        * If decryption fails, the KMS server will return an incorrect lvm key to the Talos node, this is to avoid leaking information about the failure
+        * If decryption fails, the KMS server will return a random incorrect lvm key to the Talos node, this is to avoid leaking information about the failure
     * Returns the decrypted lvm key to the Talos node in the response
 7. The Talos node receives the decrypted lvm key and uses it to unlock the disk

-## Security

-* The lvm keys are encrypted using AES-256-GCM
-* Each volume get an individual AES-256-GCM key
-* The encrypted lvm keys are stored in a local json file, ideally on an encrypted filesystem
-* TLS support (TLSv1.3+ only)

-### For extra security

-* Only run the KMS server when starting talos nodes
-* Encrypt the filesystem where the KMS server stores the encrypted lvm keys
-* Use a firewall to only allow access to the KMS server from the Talos nodes

 ### Attack Vectors